 - There was general confusion about the inclusion of both a Td and Tdap.
 Some Committee members speculated that this may reflect the transition from Td to a newer Tdap vaccine.
-The CDC/ACIP and the Academy of Family Practice have not yet recommended Tdap only, and therefore Td will continue to be included in the measure specifications. - The developer conducted beta-binomial reliability testing at the measure score level-i.e., a signal to noise analysis, where the reliability of the measure is represented as the ratio of signal (variation due to a health plan's performance) to noise (variation due to measurement error).
+The CDC/ACIP and the American Academy of Family Physicians have not yet recommended Tdap only, and therefore Td will continue to be included in the measure specifications. - The developer conducted beta-binomial reliability testing at the measure score level-i.e., a signal to noise analysis, where the reliability of the measure is represented as the ratio of signal (variation due to a health plan's performance) to noise (variation due to measurement error).
 The reliability scores for commercial plans (HMO and PPO combined) ranged from 0.99-1.00.
 The reliability score of Medicaid Plans (HMO only) was 0.98.
-The Committee agreed that the reliability testing and results were adequate.
+The Committee agreed that the reliability testing and results were adequate. - The developer tested the validity of the measure using empirical validity data and a systematic assessment of face validity of the performance measure score.
+Performance on this measure was correlated to Tdap measure and to the measure Human Papillomavirus Vaccine (HPV) for Female Adolescents.
+For the Tdap measure, the developer noted a Pearson's coefficient of 0.79 and 0.66 for commercial and Medicaid plans, respectively.
+For the HPV measure, the observed Pearson's coefficients ranged from 0.37-0.46 for Medicaid plans, and 0.49-0.55 for commercial plans.
+The Committee agreed that the validity testing and results were adequate. - The Committee did not identify any threats to validity.